 The Second Amendment guarantees the right to possess a gun, but that right is not absolute.1

-This FAQ looks at the effect of a California criminal conviction on the right to bear arms and outlines the specific legal tactics that our law firm has successfully used for over 25+ years to restore our clients’ gun rights.
+This FAQ looks at the effect of a California criminal conviction on the right to bear arms and outlines the specific legal tactics that our law firm has successfully used for over 30+ years to restore our clients’ gun rights.
 This is not intended to provide legal advice.
-If restoration of gun rights is your goal, please read below and then get our law firm’s California Gun Rights Restoration Plan which is customized to your particular situation.
+If you are seeking to restore your gun rights, please read below and then get our law firm’s California Gun Rights Restoration Plan which is customized to your particular situation.

 Can a Felon own a gun?
 Or, How to Restore Gun Rights after a Felony Conviction.